sosgasm/ArcaPie/README.md

 * Cut out the outline to create the placeholder for the monitor

 Decoration:
-* Paint the planks black.
+* Paint the wood.
 Maybe cut out a little outline for the monitor.
-As you can see in the picture I cut out an outline and painted it silver.
-I put stickers on it after.
+As you can see in the picture I also cut out an outline and painted it silver.
+The stickers are for decoration

 ```

 ## License

 This project is licensed under a [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/)